-Brighton Festival is working with Nabokov theatre company and Guest Director Kate Tempest to assemble and mobilise the Storytelling Army: a dynamic collective of people from all walks of life – including those who are homeless and vulnerably housed – who will perform in unexpected locations throughout Brighton over the last weekend of this year’s Festival.
+Brighton Festival is working with Nabokov theatre company and Guest Director Kate Tempest to assemble a Storytelling Army.
+This dynamic collective of people from all walks of life includes the homeless and vulnerably housed.

 The competition is open to Sussex residents and you must be 18 or over to enter.
 The theme of the writing submission must be the ‘Everyday Epic’.
 Each one of us has a story to tell: extraordinary moments amongst the ordinary, the little victories against the odds.

 The largest and most established annual curated multi-arts festival in England, Brighton Festival is a celebration of music, theatre, dance, circus, art, film, literature, debate, outdoor and family events – taking place in venues both familiar and unusual across Brighton & Hove for three weeks every May.
 Since 2009 Brighton Festival has attracted inspiring and internationally significant Guest Directors who bring cohesion to the artistic programme including visual artist Anish Kapoor (2009), musician Brian Eno (2010), poet, author and former Children’s Laureate Michael Rosen (2013), and pioneering artist and musician Laurie Anderson (2016).
 This year’s Guest Director is the acclaimed recording artist, poet, playwright, and novelist Kate Tempest.